eduardlio/learn-js-through-web/readme.md

 and as you all know,
-bees cannot fly in rain.
+BEES cannot fly in rain.

 So be careful.
 As always,